spoortimahajan/Full-Disk-Encryption/README.md

 - Users enters password in web page
 - Java script sends it to flask backend
 - Flask verifies the password
-- Result is showen on screen
+- Result is shown on screen
-- If correct--system unclocks
+- If correct--system unlocks
 - If wrong--error message shown

 # sample log output